openturns/openturns/python/doc/theory/data_analysis/kernel_smoothing.rst

 In the case where the density *p* is normal with standard deviation :math:`\sigma`, then the term :math:`\Phi_4` can be exactly evaluated.
-In that particular case,  the optimal bandwidth of relation :eq:`AMISE` with respect to the AMISE criteria writes as follows:
+In that particular case,  the optimal bandwidth of relation :eq:`AMISE` with respect to the AMISE criteria writes as follows (see [silverman1986]_ page 45):

 .. math::
   :label: pNormal